clin045/opeNPSnake/README.md

   $ python opeNPSnake.py
   ```
 Follow the on screen instructions.
 Keep all hands and feet inside the car at all times.
 You're in for a wild ride.

+Your report will be generated in the same directory the script was run.